 Managing Cognitive Conflict at Work

-• Foster Communication: Cognitive conflict can easily shift to affective conflict when communication between group members breaks down.
-Creating a culture that fosters and encourages open communication and trains employees on how to effectively communicate in times of conflict can help the workplace recover from conflict and move forward.
+- Foster Communication: Cognitive conflict can quickly shift to affective conflict when communication between group members breaks down.
+Creating a culture that fosters and encourages open communication and trains employees to communicate in times of conflict effectively can help the workplace recover from conflict and move forward.

-• Encourage Creativity: When the members of a group or a workplace are encouraged to find new and diverse solutions to issues, they will be more likely to harness the power of cognitive conflict to approach situations with a new way of doing things, rather than sticking to the same idea.
+- Encourage Creativity: When a group or a workplace is encouraged to find new and diverse solutions to issues, members will be more likely to harness the power of cognitive conflict to approach situations with a new way of doing things rather than sticking to the same idea.

-• Embrace Conflict: When workplaces embrace the benefits that conflict can bring and encourage their employees to engage in a discussion about new ideas, employees will not shy away from the discussion or take conflict personally because they see the bigger picture that results from that conflict.
+- Embrace Conflict: When workplaces embrace the benefits that conflict can bring and encourage their employees to discuss new ideas, employees will not shy away from the discussion or take conflict personally because they see the bigger picture that results from that conflict.

 Conclusion

-Cognitive conflict can be uncomfortable as a person seeks to evaluate their opinions, values, and ideas and decide if they are worth retaining or if they should look at new ideas.
-However, this struggle can encourage problem-solving skills and cooperative skills within a group setting, all while coming to a creative decision-making solution to issues along the way.
-Drawing from education, workplaces can embrace cognitive conflict and the discussions around different ideas for how to accomplish tasks to create innovative solutions to accomplish tasks.
-Understanding the difference between cognitive and affective conflict allows people to avoid many of the issues they face when people take conflict personally and keep the relationships in the group intact as they move forward.
-Embracing cognitive conflict allows everyone involved to feel seen and heard while also allowing the group to move forward.
+Cognitive conflict can be uncomfortable as a person seeks to evaluate their opinions, values, and ideas and decide if they are worth retaining or should look at new ideas.
+However, this struggle can encourage problem-solving and cooperative skills within a group setting, all while coming to a creative decision-making solution to issues.
+Drawing from education and psychology, workplaces can embrace cognitive conflict and the discussions around different ideas for how to accomplish tasks to create innovative solutions to accomplish tasks.
+Understanding the difference between cognitive dissonance and affective conflict allows people to avoid many of the issues they face when they take conflict personally and keep the relationships in the group intact as they move forward.
+Embracing cognitive conflict allows everyone involved to feel seen and heard while allowing the group to move forward.